kimfetti/kimfetti.github.io/_drafts/2019-08-05-matplotlib-updates.md

 Intro statements - the defaults for matplotlib aren't great.
 Can move to Seaborn (more on that later) but you can also use special commands to make your matplotlib plots look a lot better.

 I recently gave a talk at ODSC NYC about data visualization...

+Cereal data used for all examples below

 ## Remove Spines